-"The Protector...Libby...knows what's gonna happen before it happens so the precious little Slayer always gets her way."
-Spike explained, his voice filled with vexation.
-"I want her gone so I can kill the Slayer."
+"The protector...Libby...seems to always know what's gonna happen before it happens so the precious little slayer always gets her way," Spike explained, his voice filled with vexation.
+"I want her gone so I can kill the slayer."

 "See!"
 Ford declared.
 "I can do it."

 Buffy was making herself a drink in the kitchen when Angel knocked on the back door.
-Buffy was prepared to talk to him the next time she saw him, but not that her love was here, the Slayer felt a swarm of butterflies inhabit her stomach.
+Buffy was prepared to talk to him the next time she saw him, but now that her love was here, the slayer felt a swarm of butterflies inhabit her stomach.